batect/batect/docs/content/config/Containers.md

 ## `privileged`
 <small>**Equivalent Docker CLI option**: `--privileged` to `docker run`, **equivalent Docker Compose option**: `privileged`</small>

 Set to `true` to run the container in [privileged mode](https://docs.docker.com/engine/reference/commandline/run/#full-container-capabilities---privileged).
+Defaults to `false`.

 See also [`capabilities_to_add` and `capabilities_to_drop`](#capabilities_to_add-and-capabilities_to_drop).